-Acqua di Sale by Profumum {Perfume Review & Musings}
+Acqua di Sale by Profumum Roma (1996) {Perfume Review & Musings}

 The main inspiration for the perfume seems to have been to combine marine notes with coniferous ones.
 This creates the mental backdrop for a classical Mediterranean landscape by the sea and translates into a sophisticated, very elegant, and unusual marine scent with an assertive personality.
-It is beautiful, if not pretty, as beauty seems to stand closer to ugliness than prettiness and as some of the nuances of the scent could feel to offer too much personality.
+It is beautiful, if not pretty, as beauty seems to stand closer to ugliness than prettiness and as some of the nuances of the scent could feel to offer too much personality for just "pretty".

-After that, the scent softens down evoking a subtle beach-y aroma, that of human skin touched by the elements: the wind, the sand, and salt water on a sunny day.
-At the same time, it feels as if a person’s hands would have been playing with pine cones and been stained by pine resin.
-Underneath it all, there is an undercurrent of sweet herbaceous notes, maybe angelica, with nuances of citronella and bitter almonds.
+After that, the scent softens down evoking a subtle beach-y aroma that of human skin touched by the elements: wind, sand, and salt water on a sunny day.
+At the same time, it feels as if a person's hands would have been playing with pine cones and been stained by pine resin.
+Underneath it all, there is an undercurrent of sweet herbaceous notes - maybe angelica - with nuances of citronella and bitter almonds.

 The next day, the musky scent lingers on, revealing floral overtones.